 Enrollment Never Closes for Medicaid

-Medicaid is administered by states for low-income families and individuals, people with disabilities, and some other adults.
+States administer Medicaid for low-income families and individuals, people with disabilities, and some other adults.
 You can apply for Medicaid through the District of Columbia's health insurance marketplace or by contacting the District of Columbia’s Medicaid office.

 You Can Buy Insurance Directly From an Insurance Company or Agent at Any Time